Code-Institute-Submissions/Ocean-memory-game/README.md

 ### Code
 - The content was coded by myself with basic help and guidance in javascript that was obtained by watching a tutorial given by [Ania Kubow](https://www.youtube.com/watch?v=tjyDOHzKN0w).
 - [w3schools](https://www.w3schools.com/) for the validator for both css and HTML.
-- [stackoverflow](https://stackoverflow.com/) in helping find answers to things i wasnt quite understanding.
+- [stackoverflow](https://stackoverflow.com/) in helping find answers to things I wasn't quite understanding.

 ### Acknowledgements

 Special thanks to:
-- Code Institute Aaron Sinnott for his time and patience in explaining code that i was not understanding.
+- Code Institute Aaron Sinnott for his time and patience in explaining code that I was not understanding.
-- Lead Malia Havlicek whom without you i would have lost my sanity.
+- Lead Malia Havlicek whom without you I would have lost my sanity.
 Your patience with all my questioning and guidance was instrumental in the completion of this project.
 - The slack forum who are always willing to answer questions.
-- Ruby (6) and Gladys (73) who tested the game extensivly and helped with the bug finding.
+- Ruby (6) and Gladys (73) who tested the game extensively and helped with the bug finding.

 #### Disclaimer
 The content of this website, including the images used, are for educational purposes only.